yearn/yearn-devdocs/versioned_docs/version-0.4.1/smart-contracts/vault.md

 ```

-@notice Provide an accurate expected value for the return this `strategy` would provide to the Vault the next time `report()` is called (since the last time it was called).
+Provide an accurate expected value for the return this `strategy` would provide to the Vault the next time `report()` is called (since the last time it was called).